 The Austrian Silver Philharmonic page gives more information about the coins and allows you to compare current prices.

 The Austrian Mint started issuing Platinum Philharmonic coins in 2016.
-The new coins out of 99.95% pure platinum are identical in design to the gold and silver versions of the Philharmonic coins.
+Only 1 oz coins were minted that inaugural year.
+The coins with a face value of 100 Euros are identical in size (37 mm diameter) to the gold and silver 1 oz coins.
+Fractional 1/25 oz coins are minted since 2017.
+Both coin denominations are only available with a brilliant uncirculated finish.
+The coins out of 99.95% pure platinum are identical in design to the gold and silver versions of the Philharmonic coins.
 The name and design of the Austrian Platinum Philharmonics was chosen as a tribute to the world-famous Vienna Philharmonic Orchestra.
 The obverse side of the coins shows an arrangement of classical music instruments and the Great Organ that is located in the Viennese Concert Hall appears on the reverse.
-Only 1 oz coins are minted for now with a brilliant uncirculated finish.
-The coins with a face value of 100 Euros are identical in size (37 mm diameter) to the gold and silver 1 oz coins.

 The Austrian Platinum Philharmonic page gives more information about the coins and allows you to compare current prices.